 Information collated by the site reliability team indicated the most frequently occurring breakdowns were ‘short and quick’ to repair concerns.
 It was also identified that the two weekly services were not achieving their minimum targeted requirements, which were creating maintenance debt on both machines to increase.

-From several individual discussions it was identified that introducing daily servicing would have a positive impact on the MTBF for the primary dig and drill units.
-However, this suggestion had been proposed many times in the past and discussions had been unsuccessful in progressing any further.
+From several individual discussions, it was identified that introducing daily servicing would have a positive impact on the MTBF for the primary dig and drill units.
+However, this suggestion had been proposed many times in the past, and discussions had been unsuccessful in progressing any further.

-understood and discussed in detail with the local transport team, who now had a much clearer view of the situation and recognised that with a small change to their service timetable, they could assist the mine operations team alleviate one of their major bottlenecks.
+understood and discussed in detail with the local transport team, who now had a much clearer view of the situation and recognised that with a slight change to their service timetable, they could assist the mine operations team in alleviating one of their significant bottlenecks.

-- 68% improvement in Mean Time Between Failure (MTBF) over 4-month period (13 to 41 hours)
+- 68% improvement in Mean Time Between Failure (MTBF) over a 4-month period (13 to 41 hours)

 - Significant safety improvement through 66% reduction in high-risk breakdown situations